Padam87/AttributeBundle/README.md

 Custom fields are related to the entity.
 When the schema is updated, the attributes are syncronized.

 [Usage without Schema](https://github.com/Padam87/AttributeBundle/blob/master/Resources/doc/usage_without_schema.md):
-Custom fields are related to each data row.
+Custom fields are related to each data row individually.